The ArcGIS Event Editor allows you to add linear events to dominant routes where route concurrences exist.

 - Merge coincident events—When all attribute values for a new event are exactly the same as an existing event, and if the new event is adjacent to or overlapping the existing event in terms of measure values, the new event is merged into the existing event and the measure range is expanded accordingly.

-- Save events to dominant routes—Adds events to the dominant route in a section with concurrent routes.
-If enabled, any concurrent sections on the route selected will allow you to choose which route the events will be added to on each concurrent section.
+- Save events to dominant routes—Events are added to the dominant route in a section with concurrent routes.
+If enabled, any concurrent sections on the route selected allow you to choose which route the events will be added to on each concurrent section.
 This option is available when the network selected has dominance rules configured.

 - Check the Save events to dominant routes check box.

-This option can be configured to be checked or unchecked by default using the Event Editor configuration file.
-For more information, see Configuring the Event Editor web app.
+This dominant routes option can be configured to be checked or not checked by default using the Event Editor configuration file.

 - Click Next.